 The so-called Chicken Church (Indonesian: Gereja Ayam) is apparently supposed to look like a dove as a symbol of peace.
 Daniel Alamsjah built this absolutely unique house of prayer near Borobudur.

-The inside of the church looks totally different from what I expected and every floor is surprisingly different to the others.
+The inside of the church looks totally different from what I expected and every floor is surprisingly different from the others.

 In the basement, for instance, you can find meditation rooms that might look quite bizarre if you don’t know what they are meant for.
-Well, to be honest, we weren’t really surprised finding bizarre things after entering a church that looks like a chicken.
+Well, to be honest, we weren’t really surprised to find bizarre things after entering a church that looks like a chicken.

 In the upper part of the church, there is even a café in which you can get some snacks and refreshments.
 Your ticket usually included a snack for free.